kapsel-hq/kapsel/docs/product/ROADMAP.md

 # Product Roadmap

-This roadmap defines the phased delivery plan for Hooky, from MVP through enterprise features.
+This roadmap defines the phased delivery plan for kapsel, from MVP through enterprise features.
 Each phase builds upon the previous, with clear success criteria and deliverables.

 ## Timeline Overview